pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 ##### Run the app manually:
 1. Stop any running applications that run on port 8080
-2. Run the Application class, generate target
+2. Run the Application class
 3. Maven: "spring-boot:run"
 4. Go to one of the endpoints listed below